orta/redwood-object-identification/README.md

 }
 ```

-This... doesn't _really_ work in the Object Identification era because a `cuid` is as good UUID, but there's no (safe/simple/easy) of going from the UUID string back to the original object without
+This... doesn't _really_ work in the Object Identification era because a `cuid` is as good UUID, but there's no (safe/simple/easy) way of going from the UUID string back to the original object because it's basically random digits.
+A route we use at Artsy was to base64 encode that [metadata into the id](https://github.com/artsy/README/blob/main/playbooks/graphql-schema-design.md#global-object-identification).

 <details>
   <summary markdown="span">Really though?</summary>

-I had a few ideas for this, starting with making an object-identification query that looks in all potential db tables via a custom query...
+I had a few ideas for generating thse keys within the framework of letting prisma handle it, starting with making an object-identification query that looks in all potential db tables via a custom query...
 That's a bit dangerous and then you need to figure out which table you found the object in and _then_ start thinking about that objects access rights.
 That's tricky.

 Another alternative I explored was having prisma generate a `dbID` via  `dbID String @id @default(cuid())` then have a postgres function run on a row write to generate an `id` with the suffix indicating the type.
-This kinda worked, but was a bit meh.
+This kinda worked, but was a bit meh answer to me.
 At that point I gave up on letting prisma handle it at all.

-So I recommend having a totally globally unique `id` via a cuid + prefix, and then have a `slug` if you ever need to present it to the user via a URL.
+So, I recommend _you_ taking control of generating the id in your app's code by having a totally globally unique `id` via a cuid + prefix, and then have a `slug` if you ever need to present it to the user via a URL.

 To handle this case, I've been using this for resolving a single item: